 The mind can help us overcome what often seem like insurmountable obstacles either physically or mentally.
 This mind of over matter approach to solving problems in the world has spawned numerous studies and books.

 However, the mind can only take you so far.
 It may also require some physical movement as well.

 Researchers at the Vrije Universiteit Brussels in Belgium embarked on a study to investigate a sort of mind/body connection.
-What they found is that when combining neuroscience education with cognition-targeted motor control training, it could help improve a patient’s chronic pain.
+What they found is that when combining neuroscience education with cognition-targeted motor control training, could help improve a patient’s chronic pain.

 They compared the results to current best-evidence physiotherapy and discovered it did a better job in helping to reduce pain and improve movement and cognitive function.

 Researchers recruited 120 patients with chronic back pain for the randomized clinical trial from 2014 to 2017.
 The study lasted 12 weeks and included educational sessions and one-on-one exercises with a therapist.
-Researchers followed up with each of the patient 3, 6, and 12 months after therapy began.
+Researchers followed up with each of the patients 3, 6, and 12 months after therapy began.

 The study resulted in a 50 percent improvement in chronic back and neck pain, according to researchers.

 If you’ve been watching Tiger Woods play in the second round of the British Open at Carnoustie in Scotland, you may have noticed a peculiar thing poking out above the collar of his shirt and attached to his neck.